MadryLab/trak/docs/source/bert.rst

 We slightly redefine the :code:`forward` function so that we can pass in the inputs (:code:`input_ids`, etc.) as positional arguments instead of as keyword arguments.

-For data loading, we adapt the code from Hugging Face example:
+For data loading, we adapt the code from the HuggingFace example:

 .. raw:: html